davepinch/pinchy.cc/scratchpad.md

 * sodium nitrite
 * swine spraying

+# Questions

+A section to answer questions.

 # Topics to add

 * Areopagitica https://en.wikiquote.org/wiki/Areopagitica use book quote with simulator prompts
 * https://zenodo.org/records/1984418
 * Tag: on the deck of the ferry
+* Who are the most influential people today?
+* Taylor Swift
+* Kanye West

 # Standing in line